Kaushik-hub77/Securenotes/README.md

-An AI powered Notes app that takes title and body as input and summarises the text that can be copied
+An AI powered Notes app that takes title and content as input and summarises the text that can be copied

-User can copy the summarised code and paste it in their own note This summariser allows to make a personalised note section after filling title and body!
+User can copy the summarised code and paste it in their own note This summariser allows to make a personalised note section after filling title and content!
 <img width="269" height="335" alt="summarise" src="https://github.com/user-attachments/assets/c14c31c6-548a-43db-b8eb-a348bb143ed9" />

+Just when a title is specified and content is specified with a world there will be a AI summary response

 Implemented neon postgresql db connection for storing securenotes/public notes and also username and password